LahcenHaouch/dota_phone_book/README.md

 ## Features

-- Query hero abilities by name
+- Query heroes by name
 - Display primary attribute type, attack type and abilities of a specific hero

 ## Usage